 place over the top of the car and the windshield put

-A permanent "tow car" shield was built for the show and
+back.
+A permanent "tow car" shield was built for the

-used for all 7 seasons.
-There was also a problem with
+show and used for all 7 seasons.
+There was also a

-the sound that occurred during the Pilot.
-The interior
+problem with the sound that occurred during the Pilot.

-the Pilot that their voices sound higher than normal at
+when watching the Pilot that their voices sound higher

 the full story at KentMcCord.com)